 Legal Studies Major Requirements and Degree Program Options

-Degree programs in legal studies are for students who wish to pursue a career, other than lawyer, in the legal field, or who plan to go on to law school.
-Programs combine liberal arts coursework with extensive study of the legal system.
+Legal studies explores the effects of law and legality on economic and political systems.
+Degree programs in legal studies are suitable for students who wish to pursue a legal career other than lawyer, as well as for those who plan to go on to law school.
+Programs combine liberal arts coursework with an extensive study of the legal system.

 Bachelor of Arts in Legal Studies

-A bachelor's degree in legal studies prepares students for entry-level positions in fields where knowledge of the legal system is expected or beneficial.
-Undergraduate programs in legal studies place a strong emphasis on research, writing and critical thinking skills, as well as the historical and theoretical foundations of law.
+A bachelor's degree program in legal studies prepares students for entry-level positions in fields where knowledge of the legal system is expected or beneficial.
+Undergraduate programs in legal studies place a strong emphasis on research, writing and critical-thinking skills as well as on the historical and theoretical foundations of law.
 Common topics include constitutional interpretation, legal processes, producing legal documents, legal analysis and ethical principles.
 Upon completion of the program, students will have a basic understanding of the constitutional principles of the U.S. legal system, ethical considerations in law and administrative disputes.

-Students are often encouraged to complete the majority of their general education courses before moving into the core curriculum of a bachelor's degree program in legal studies.
-Prior coursework in judicial process or American government is often recommended.
-Many programs also suggest students take ample writing courses to prepare for the large amount of legal writing required.
+Students are encouraged to complete the majority of their general education courses before moving into the core curriculum of a bachelor's degree program in legal studies.
+Prior coursework in judicial process or American government is recommended.
+Many programs also suggest that students take ample writing courses to prepare for the large amount of legal writing that is required.

-Combining ample legal and liberal arts courses, common coursework as part of a legal studies bachelor's degree program includes:
+Combining ample legal and liberal arts subjects, common coursework of a legal studies bachelor's degree program includes:

 - American politics